sairamswain/To-do-list/README.md

-# To-do-list
+🚀 To-Do List App with Calendar, Time Tracking, AM/PM, and Notifications 🛠️ Description

-A simple and interactive To-Do List web application built with HTML, CSS, and JavaScript.
-This app allows users to add, edit, and delete tasks, and mark them as complete.
-It's designed to be a lightweight and user-friendly tool for managing daily tasks.
+This is a fully functional To-Do List App built using HTML, CSS, and JavaScript.
+The app allows users to:

+✅ Add, view, and delete tasks with associated dates and times.
+📅 Mark dates on the calendar where tasks are scheduled.
+🕰️ Display task time in AM/PM format.
+🔔 Receive notifications when tasks are added or deleted.
+💫 Enjoy a clean, modern UI with smooth animations and responsive design.
+🔥 Features
+Task Management

-Add New Tasks: Easily add new tasks with a user-friendly input field.
+Add tasks with a title, date, and time.
+View all tasks in a list.
-Delete Tasks: Remove tasks that are no longer required.
+Delete tasks individually.
-Mark as Complete: Toggle the completion status of tasks.
+Calendar Integration

+Mark task dates on the calendar.
+Highlight upcoming and past tasks.
+Time Formatting

+Display time in 12-hour AM/PM format.
+Real-Time Notifications

+Get notifications when you add or delete tasks.
+Responsive Design

-Responsive Design: Works well on both desktop and mobile devices.
+Optimized for both desktop and mobile devices.

-HTML: Structure of the web application.
+💻 Technologies Used
+HTML5 → Structure and content.
-CSS: Styling and layout.
+CSS3 → Styling and animations.
-JavaScript: Interactivity and functionality.
+JavaScript → Logic, task management, and notifications.